Watch the Iceland Christmas ad which will never be shown after authorities banned it

 The advertising clearance body, Clearcast, who screen broadcast adverts, deemed that the film breaks rules banning political advertising laid down by the 2003 Communications Act.

-Earlier this year, Iceland became the first major UK supermarket to announce they are removing palm oil from all its own-brand products.
+In 2018, Iceland became the first major UK supermarket to announce they were removing palm oil from all its own-brand products.

 Iceland's founder Malcolm Walker said: "This was a film that Greenpeace made with a voice over by Emma Thompson.